ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### TABLE_OID

-This is the identifier for a replication target table currently being used by the replication sender thread.
+This is the identifier for a replication target table currently being used by the replication Sender thread.
 Its value may not correspond to any TABLE_OID value in SYS_TABLES_.

 ##### COLUMN_NAME

-This is the name of a column currently being replicated by the replication sender thread.
+This is the name of a column currently being replicated by the replication Sender thread.

 ##### MT_DATATYPE_ID